Three files that teach AI how you write and work

 voice-and-style.md: universal style, scoped voices, real samples

-goes wrong when one file tries to carry every style decision you make.
+goes wrong when one file tries to carry every style decision.
 Your foundation voice-and-style.md should describe the patterns that show up in all your work: how direct you are, how much you give, how you handle uncertainty, what kinds of phrases always sound wrong.
 Specific voices belong in scoped Skills or style files: client follow-ups, executive updates, essays, proposals, teaching notes, or sales copy.

 Start with a few universal principles and adjectives that fit your real style.
 Add diverse samples so the AI sees the range.
 Then point specialized work to scoped Skills or style documents instead of stuffing every possible voice into the .